Ez-C99/dataeng-challenge/README.md

 4. Import Data to SQLite DB.

 ## Testing
-From the main project directory, run the command:
+From the main directory of `/dataeng-challenge`, run the command:
 ```python -m unittest discover``` and add `-v` for verbose (more in-depth) testing information.